 - 4.8.14 Resistance to solvents (see 3.20).
 Resistors shall be tested in accordance with method 215 of MIL-STD-202.
 The following details and exceptions shall apply: - a.
 Mounting: Unmounted and mounted. - b.
 The marked portion of the resistor shall be brushed. - c.
 The number of sample units shall be as specified in table V. - d.
 Resistors shall be inspected for mechanical damage and legibility of minimum marking. - 4.8.15 Laser marking legibility test (see 3.21).
 Resistors shall be coated with .005 inch (0.13 mm) minimum of silicon resin insulated compound, type SR of IPC-CC-830B.
 After curing, coated resistors shall be examined for legibility under normal production room lighting by an inspector at 10X magnification. - 4.8.16 Outgassing (see 3.22).
-Resistors shall be tested in accordance with ASTM E595.
-The following details and exceptions shall apply.
-Samples of any materials used shall be cut into pieces having .38 inch (9.6 mm) maximum dimension.
-A sample of 100 milligrams to 300 milligrams of material shall be weighed and then placed in a vacuum chamber under the following conditions:
+The resistors organic material shall be tested in accordance with ASTM E595.